nathangeffen/cagl/docs/userguide.md

 }
 ```

 For primitive types and many types of structs, the default *CAG_DEC_DEF* or *CAG_DEF* macros are often sufficient.
-However, the string hash table declared has a limitation.
+However, the string hash table type we declared has a limitation.
 The CAGL container manages the memory of the container itself, but it does no memory management of the elements of the container.

-In the *str_hash* container, if k0 through k5 were not assigned constants, but rather declared as string arrays of length 3 whose values were copied into them using strcpy, their values would be undefined as soon soon as *populate_str_hash* finished executing, even if the hash table remained alive.
-Attempting to access the elements in the function that called them would probably result in a obtaining garbage values or a crash.
+In the *str_hash* container k0 through k5 are assigned constants.
+If instead k0 to k5 were declared as string arrays of length 3 whose values were copied into them using strcpy, their values would be undefined as soon soon as *populate_str_hash* finished executing, even if the hash table remained alive.
+Attempting to access the elements from the function that called them would likely result in getting garbage values or a crash.

 CAGL offers a way for its containers to manage the memory of its elements.
 The C++ STL containers manage the memory of their elements through the constructors and destructors of those elements.
 C does not have constructors and destructors, so CAGL needs to be told how to allocate and de-allocate its elements.
 CAGL macros that begin *CAG_DEF_ALL_* allow you to define the allocation and deallocation functions or macros for your container's elements.
-C++ STL programmers might think of these as the element's constructor and destructor.

 Here is an example of a tree that manages the memory for C strings: